Econometrics for Policy Analysis

 1.5.1 Assignments

-• Assignments are due the day it’s listed.
-Late work will not be graded.
+• Assignments are due to icollege the day it’s listed.
+Late work is a 0 until it is turned in.

 1.5.2 Attendance